You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 How do I see all issues?

 Select All issues to see every issue in the file.
 This view shows you how much the score can improve as you fix each issue.
 Find the issue you want to start with and select Fix.
-Accessibility is most improved when you use this feedback to improve the score of your documents.
+Accessibility improves most when you use this feedback to raise your documents' scores.

 How is my Ally accessibility score determined?

-Ally provides every document with an accessibility score, reflecting how accessible an item is, how many students it can affect, how severely it affects them, etc. To calculate the accessibility score for a document, Ally takes a weighted average of the different accessibility rules and checks (contrast, headers, etc.).
+Ally provides every document with an accessibility score that reflects how accessible an item is, how many students it can affect, and how severely it affects them.
+To calculate the accessibility score for a document, Ally takes a weighted average of the different accessibility rules and checks (contrast, headers, etc.).

-What Ally accessibility score should I try to achieve?
+What Ally accessibility score should I aim for?

 The initial goal is for instructors to make sure all course content is “green.”
 Accessibility is a spectrum.
 It’s hard to provide a point at which an item becomes “accessible.”
-By ensuring all course content is scored as green and working toward adopting principles of accessibility and usability, instructors are actively providing a more accessible learning environment.
+By ensuring all course content is scored green and adopting accessibility and usability principles, instructors are actively creating a more accessible learning environment.

 Feedback